HenSch90/SiD/Modul-F3_Mobilität.md

 SHOW q2 AND is2 AND ao1 TO ao16 AND ka1 TO ka2 IF ainfaus==3

-SHOW q2 AND is2 ao1 TO ao24 AND ka1 TO ka3 IF ainfaus==4
+SHOW q2 AND is2 AND ao1 TO ao24 AND ka1 TO ka3 IF ainfaus==4

 av: